Superlight Cyclecars From The 1920s Which Are Accessible And Yet Fun

 Unfortunately, this system backfired when customers, hit by the economic crisis, could no longer pay back, and despite flourishing sales figures in 1927, the company went into bankruptcy, as Benjamin was also the guarantor of the uncollected debts.
 The company was restructured into Benova, and the new brand decided to refocus on more ambitious models, such as one powered by an eight-cylinder Scap engine, as cyclecars had become less fashionable by then.
 Rebranding and repositioning didn’t help either and Benova, not unlike hundreds of carmakers from the era, closed shop in 1931.

-For their forthcoming auction at Salon Retromobile on 18th of March, the French auction house of Artcurial has as many as three of these rare Benjamin cyclecars.
-The oldest of the lot is from 1922, a Type B ‘Deca’ Torpedo.
+For their auction at Salon Retromobile a couple of years ago, the French auction house of Artcurial had as many as three of these rare Benjamin cyclecars.
+The oldest of the lot was from 1922, a Type B ‘Deca’ Torpedo.
 Featuring a small four-cylinder engine supplied by French engine specialist Lemaître et Gérard, this particular car was found under a pile of hay in the Saône et Loire region, some 370kms south of Paris.
 The car was surprisingly complete and well preserved.

 Its previous owner had acquired the car in 1983, before focusing on a bare chassis restoration, which was completed in the mid-1990s.
 With its slender appearance, this little cyclecar is full of delightful details, such as the ‘Voiclair’ wiper, the pretty thermometer atop the radiator, or the fuel gauge which ‘dips’ directly into the fuel tank.